The New Abnormal Part 2

 Contactless Check Ins

 A big part of staying safe in these times is minimizing person-to-person contact.
 And a big part of the person-to-person contact between us and our guests occurs during check in; during the signing of forms and handing over of keys.
 So we will be changing our check in procedure.
 In the days before your stay you will receive a series of emails with directions and instructions as well as an online form which will let you check in remotely.
 When you arrive you will pick up your keys and a map to your room at our drop box.
-In your room you will find a map and a guide to the Inn.
-We are going to move the contents of our guest binder, with links to restaurants and attractions that are open, online.
+In your room you will find a map and a guide to area restaurants.
 All communications with the innkeepers will be via phone or text message.

 The AHLA (American Hotel and Lodging Association) has released a set of industry-wide cleaning and sanitation standards under its SafeStay program.
 We have endorsed this program and will adhere to its recommendations.